BertyBasset/SynthCustomControls/README.md

 <TO DO IMAGE>

 ### ValueChanged Event
 The Knob control has a single event that is fired whenever the **Value** property changes.
-It passes a double event argument representing the **Value** property.
-An event handler can be specified in the markup, or in codebehind:
+It passes an event argument of type double representing the **Value** property.
+An event handler can be specified in the XAML, or in codebehind:
 ```
 XAML:
 <custom:Knob ValueChanged="knob1_ValueChanged" />